jmwingenroth/WQ_LSTM/data query/documentation.md

 - Daily min. temp (TMIN)

 Note: TMAX and TMIN were chosen over TAVG as they are available for many more sites.

+## GHCND Gap Filling

+The five meteorological variables were filled according to the following protocol:

+1. Raw data from the nearest site to each NWIS site were joined to the NWIS data by date.
+2. The same linear interpolation method used for NWIS variables was applied.
+3. For remaining missing values, the GHCND data was queried for the nearest non-missing measurement for that NWIS site and date (computationally intensive)
+4. If gaps remained, the linear interpolation method was applied again.
+5. __(HAVEN'T NEEDED THIS YET)__ Last resort: seasonal method like for water temperature.